marhaasa/scribe/README.md

 # Scribe

-A CLI for managing Zettelkasten notes in Neovim + Obsidian.
+A CLI for managing notes in Neovim + Obsidian.

 ## Requirements